 Boodog is an ancient dish that’s highly respected in Mongolia.
 In fact, Mongolians have a saying about boodog that goes something like this: “People who make and eat Boodog together will be best friends for life”.

-Boortsog is a type of fried dough snack popular in Mongolia and Central Asian countries like Kazakhstan, Kyrgyzstan, and Uzbekistan.
+Mongolian food may be heavy on meats but there are other dishes you should try as well.
+Boortsog is one of them.
+It refers to a type of fried dough snack popular in Mongolia and Central Asian countries like Kazakhstan, Kyrgyzstan, and Uzbekistan.
 It’s available throughout the country with every province having its own unique spin on the dish.

 Recipes for boortsog vary but it’s generally made with a dough consisting of flour, butter, water, salt, and sugar.
 The dough is cut and formed into various shapes like spheres, rectangles, or strips before being deep-fried to a golden brown.
 When ready, they can be eaten plain with tea or enjoyed with butter, honey, or cheese.